glotzerlab/hoomd-rs/doc/src/hello.md

 Feel free to use another name in place of `project`.

-Then you need to add *hoomd-rs* dependencies to your project. *hoomd-rs* consists of many crates (see the [API documentation] for details) so that you only need to compile the parts that you actually use.
-This example uses
+Then you need to add *hoomd-rs* dependencies to your project. *hoomd-rs* consists of many crates (see the [API documentation] for details).
+This example uses [`hoomd-interaction`]:
-[`hoomd-interaction`]:
 ```shell
 $ cargo add --path ../hoomd-rs/hoomd-interaction hoomd-interaction
 ```
 Repeat this command for each crate that you *directly use* in your project.
-Cargo will handle all the other dependencies for you.
+Cargo will install the dependencies of your dependencies automatically.

 Replace `src/main.rs` with:
 ```rust,ignore